AugustNagro/magnum/README.md

 ## Magnum

+Historically, database clients on the JVM fall into three categories.

+* Object Oriented Repositories (Spring-Data, Hibernate)
+* Functional DSLs (JOOQ, Slick, quill, zio-sql)
+* SQL String interpolators (Anorm, doobie, plain jdbc)

+Magnum utilizes the full power of Scala 3 to combine aspects of all three, providing a typesafe and refactorable SQL interface, which can express all SQL expressions, on all JDBC-supported databases.

-A 'new look' for Database access in Scala.
+Like in Zoolander (the movie), Magnum represents a 'new look' for Database access in Scala.

+## Example

 ```scala
 import com.augustnagro.magnum.*